shanielh/EggCup/README.md

 Currently only in-memory and redis caching support is enabled.

-Redis backend supported by Predis, But supporting phpredis (C module) is on its way.
+Redis backend supported by Predis and phpredis (C module), The latter is 3 times faster and has lower memory footprint.

 ## Tags